codeforamerica/deepdishATX/README.md

-deepdish :: view and search chicago's health inspections, on a map
+deepdishatx :: view and search austin's restaurant inspections, on a map
 -------------

 This is a test application to kick the tires of [cartodb](http://cartodb.com/).
-It was made with [Health & Human Svs Data](https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5) from Chicago, zachwill's [Flask_Heroku](https://github.com/zachwill/flask_heroku), and the souls of django ponies.
+It was originally made with [Health & Human Svs Data](https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5) from Chicago, zachwill's [Flask_Heroku](https://github.com/zachwill/flask_heroku), and the souls of django ponies by [Jesse Bounds](https://github.com/boundsj).
+This app uses [similar data](https://data.austintexas.gov/dataset/Restaurant-Inspection-Scores/ecmv-9xxi) from Austin.

 Instructions
 ------------

 First, you'll need to clone the repo.

-    $ git clone git@github.com:boundsj/deepdish.git
+    $ git clone git@github.com:codeforamerica/deepdish.git
     $ cd deepdish

 A forked repo of cartodb-leaflet is a submodule of deepdish.
 It's forked because (as of 4/9/2012) the cartodb repo does not handle touchevents so a solution for that is in the fork of cartodb-leaflet that this project uses.
 So, to set it up, run: